LTP Integration’s architectural lighting solutions for structures and monuments provide a natural addition to their colour, shape, texture and form.

 We draw upon a quarter of a century of experience in illuminating structures and monuments across the UK and abroad; with award winning projects such as the Strand East Tower in Stratford and international success at the Universal Exposition in Milan.

-LTP Integration embraces the cultural and historical significance of structures and monuments, turning them into low light and night-time attractions through the use of considered architectural lighting.
+LTP Integration embraces cultural and historical significance, turning these key landmarks into low light and night-time attractions through the use of considered architectural lighting.